haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 #### API Group

-Specifices the API Group resources belongs to.
+Specifices the API Group resources (e.g: Pods, Services etc.) belongs to.

 Here's a prelude to a Role definition: